samuelburbulla/dune-mmesh/doc/installation.rst

 Remark that a `dune-py` module will be generated automatically that is necessary to perform the just-in-time compilation of DUNE python modules.

 Please be aware that we use `git-lfs` for uploading the `.msh` files.
-In order to pull them, please activate large file storage.
+To pull them, please activate large file storage.

 From Source